uLoyd/PitchDeterminer/customModules/audioModules/README.md

 Returns the distance of not from frequency passed as the parameter, relative to the A sound.

-#### getDistanceFromNote(note: string, octave: int) -> int
+#### static getDistanceFromNote(note: string, octave: int) -> int

 Returns distance of a given sound relative to A4 sound.
-The parameters by default are set to the sound hold by the instance itself.

-#### static getDistanceFromNote(note: string, octave: int) -> int

-Performs the same operations as non-static version with only difference being the lack of the default values for the arguments.

 #### getNoteFromDistance(distance: int) -> int